nodiscc/xsrv/docs/installation/virt-manager.md

-# libvirt and virt-manager
+# libvirt / virt-manager

-Management of [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine) (VMs) with [virt-manager](https://en.wikipedia.org/wiki/Virtual_Machine_Manager) on a Linux system.

-`virt-manager` is a graphical interface for [`libvirt`](https://en.wikipedia.org/wiki/Libvirt), a toolkit to manage VMs and accompanying virtual storage, virtual networks... and more.
+[virt-manager](https://en.wikipedia.org/wiki/Virtual_Machine_Manager) is a graphical interface for [`libvirt`](https://en.wikipedia.org/wiki/Libvirt), a toolkit to manage [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine) and virtual storage, networks, and more.

-libvirt can manage many types of virtualization/container technologies.
-[KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) is a module in the Linux kernel that allows the kernel to function as a hypervisor (a computer that runs virtual machines).
-[QEMU](https://en.wikipedia.org/wiki/QEMU) is an emulator that interfaces with KVM, and provides additional management features on top of it. libvirt allows managing QEMU virtual machines, through easy graphical and command-line interfaces.
+[KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) is a module in the Linux kernel that allows Linux to function as a hypervisor (a computer that runs virtual machines).
+[QEMU](https://en.wikipedia.org/wiki/QEMU) is an emulator that interfaces with KVM, and provides additional VM, storage and network management features. libvirt allows managing QEMU virtual machines, through easy graphical and command-line interfaces.

-Advantages and use cases of virtualization:
+Advantages of virtualization include:

-- Spin up a VM to test an operating system, and destroy it afterwards without affecting your computer.
-Virtual Machines provide isolation from the hypervisor.
+- Run many independent operating systems/environmnents on a single machine.
+- Quickly create, clone and delete virtual machines for temporary/testing environments
+- VMs are isolated from each other and from the hypervisor (at the OS level).
-- Create a snapshot of the state of a VM at any time, run experiments in it, break it, and restore the snapshot to go back to where you were (testing environments).
+- Easy rollback: snapshot the state of a VM at any time - restore it to roll back to the exact previous state
-- Change the resources allocated to each VM (virtual storage/disk space, RAM, CPU...) and easily scale up/down depending on your needs.
+- Easy management of resources, virtual storage, RAM, CPU...)
-- Use a default, transparent network setup, or create complex virtual networks with routing, switching, firewalling... without investing in networking hardware.
+- Create simple or complex virtual networks with routing, switching, firewalling...
-- Run many operating systems/environmnents on a single machine, without them affecting each other one.
-- Easily migrate a VM between hypervisors (in some configurations, without any downtime) for emergencies or load balancing.
+- Easy migration of VMs between hypervisors (without/with few downtime) for emergencies or load balancing.
-- The performance of a QEMU/KVM virtual machine is very close to the performance on the real, physical host ([Type 1 Hypervisor](https://en.wikipedia.org/wiki/Hypervisor#Classification)).
-This is in contrast with Type 2 hypervisors such as VirtualBox, VMWare Player/Workstation which have a greater performance penalty.
+- QEMU/KVM virtual machine performance is very close to the performance on a real, physical host ([Type 1 Hypervisor](https://en.wikipedia.org/wiki/Hypervisor#Classification)) - in contrast with Type 2 hypervisors (VirtualBox, VMWare Player...)

-There are Linux distributions dedicated to managing hypervisors such as [Proxmox](https://en.wikipedia.org/wiki/Proxmox_Virtual_Environment).

-One advantage of virt-manager/libvirt is that you can reuse your daily desktop machine as a hypevisor, and spare the investment in a dedicated machine for virtualization.
+libvirt/virt-manager can be installed on a dedicated machine, or on any GNU/Linux desktop computer.

-#### Installing virt-manager
+#### Installation

 On Debian-based systems: